-In order to decide whether or not affiliate marketing would be right for your business, the main things you need to consider are how this business model can actually work for you, and what the drawbacks might be.
+In order to decide whether or not affiliate marketing would be right for your business, the main things you need to consider are how this business model can actually work for you and what the drawbacks might be.

 Once you understand the optimum ways of deferring some of your promotional activities to independent marketers, you’ll certainly see the possibilities.
-Collaborating with a top affiliate network will offer every chance of this course of action proving to be highly profitable.
+Collaborating with a top affiliate network will offer every chance of this course of action, proving to be highly profitable.

 As well as offering these affiliate programs to small traders to market on your behalf, you can also become a publisher yourself.
 This means extending your business by taking on board products produced by another retailer.
 In other words, there are three options open to your business.
 You can either act exclusively as a retailer, rely on marketers, or it is possible to set up your business model to incorporate aspects of both processes.

 How you incorporate affiliate marketing depends on the nature of the product or services you are involved with.
-For instance, say your business is selling books, DVDs and computer games.
+For instance, say your business is selling books, DVDs, and computer games.
 These are the types of units that are regularly snapped up by customers who have become used to the convenience of using Amazon.

-So you could market Amazon products by signing up to one of their own affiliate programs, receiving a percentage of profits on each sale, whenever visitors click on the relevant links on your website.
+So you could market Amazon products by signing up to one of their own affiliate programs, receiving a percentage of profits on each sale whenever visitors click on the relevant links on your website.
 If you are a bookseller yourself, you could always invite marketers to sign up for your own products by enacting this same process, only from the other end.

-There is no such thing as an affiliate marketing business which will immediately begin to generate profits.
+There is no such thing as an affiliate marketing business that will immediately begin to generate profits.
 It requires a lot of hard work.
 The nature of this business model is that it is not the links to the product pages which are the most important aspect, but rather the way you go about promoting these hyperlinks to your customer base.

 So the key to establishing a successful affiliate marketing business is understanding how it works.

-Content is crucial
+Content is Crucial

 It is then a process of creating dynamic web content to entice site visitors to engage with the products.
-The hyperlinks should be placed organically within the articles so they are not readily identified as mere ‘product plugs.’
+The hyperlinks should be placed organically within the articles, so they are not readily identified as mere ‘product plugs.’

 They should be integrated logically, with customers being encouraged to embrace the products or services in the first instance, almost coming across the all-important hyperlinks as an afterthought.
-Affiliate marketing relies on a holistic approach, as customers are encouraged to relate to the items, via reviews and social media promotion.
+Affiliate marketing relies on a holistic approach, as customers are encouraged to relate to the items via reviews and social media promotion.